Toyota RAV4 EV

 The Toyota RAV4 EV is an all-electric version of the popular RAV4 SUV produced by Toyota until 2014.
 Two generations of the EV model were sold in California, and to fleets elsewhere in the US, with a gap of almost ten years between them.

 The first generation was leased from 1997 to 2003, and at the lessees' request, many units were sold after the vehicle was discontinued.
 A total of 1,484 were leased and/or sold in California to meet the state's mandate for zero-emissions vehicle.
 A small number were sold or leased in fleet sales in other states.
 As of mid-2012, there were almost 500 vehicles still in use in California.
 Production of the second generation EV was limited to 2,600 units during a three-year run, with sales limited to California beginning in 2012.
 Production ended in September 2014.
 A total of 2,489 units of the second generation model were sold in California through April 2015.

 Toyota worked together with Tesla Motors and Panasonic to develop the second generation RAV4 EV, and the electric SUV was released in the United States in September 2012.
 The US Environmental Protection Agency rated the second generation RAV4 EV with a range of 103 mi and a combined fuel economy rating of 76 miles per gallon gasoline equivalent (76 mpgus).

 First generation (1997)

 The first fleet version of the RAV4 EV became available on a limited basis in 1997.
 In 2001 it was possible for businesses, cities or utilities to lease one or two of these cars.
 Toyota then actually sold or leased 328 RAV4 EVs to the general public in 2003, at which time the program was terminated despite waiting lists of prospective customers.
+Overall, approximately 1,900 units were sold or leased through 2003, of which approximately 1,500 in the U.S. and 400 in Japan.